-KSI reveals he lost a staggering amount of money in Bitcoin investment
+KSI reveals he lost a staggering amount of money in cryptocurrency investment

-KSI says he made £7m in Bitcoin investment but ‘lost it all’
+KSI says he made £7m in cryptocurrency investment but ‘lost it all’ because of Bitcoin crash

-YouTube star and rapper invested in cryptocurrency less than a year ago
+YouTube star and rapper invested less than a year ago

-KSI has revealed he lost a staggering amount of money after a bad investment in Bitcoin.
+KSI has revealed he lost a staggering amount of money due to the Bitcoin crash.

 The YouTube star and rapper admitted to the loss during an interview with Made in Chelsea star Jamie Laing on the podcast Private Parts.